 - When you arrive at the park, find out about recent bear activity at a visitor center or backcountry office.

 - Read about bear spray, a highly effective, non-lethal bear deterrent.

 - Review the best practices for hiking and camping in bear country.

-- Know what areas are closed for bear management.
+- Make sure you know what areas are closed for bear management.

-- Before you set out, be sure to learn what to do if you unexpectedly encounter a bear.
+- Learn what to do if you encounter a bear.